Wake + Bake Dosage Calculator

 What if you’re eating something like chocolate vs. taking a tincture sublingually?
 That, my dear, is a totally different ball game, even if the numbers come up the same on the dosage calculator below.
 Confusing?
 Sometimes.
 Interesting?
 Oh you bet your boots…

-You can keep it simple, use the calculator, make your edibles and move on with your life, but if you like this little rabbit hole you’ve found yourself in, make sure to sign up for my newsletter and pop in the search bar to explore the wide world of cannabis.
+You can keep it simple, use the calculator, make your edibles and move on with your life.
+But if you like this little rabbit hole you’ve found yourself in, make sure to and pop in the search bar to explore the wide world of Cannabis.

 This plant medicine is so dynamic, you could study it for life and still learn something new, so let’s keep going!